MicrosoftDocs/windows-itpro-docs/windows/deployment/do/delivery-optimization-test.md

 Several elements that influence overall peering, using Delivery Optimization.
 The most common, impactful environment factors should be considered.

 * **The number of files in the cache and** **the** **number of devices have a big effect on overall peering.** There's a set number of files available for peering at a time, from each client, so the peering device may not be serving a particular file.
 * **File size** **and** **internet connection** **reliability matter.** There's a Delivery Optimization setting to determine the minimum file size to use P2P.
-In addition, internet connection must be open and reliable enough to let the Delivery Optimization client make cloud service API calls and download metadata files prior to starting a content file download
+In addition, an internet connection must be open and reliable enough to let the Delivery Optimization client make cloud service API calls and download metadata files before starting a file download.
 * **Delivery Optimization Policies can play a role.** In general, it's important to familiarize yourself with the Delivery Optimization settings and defaults [Delivery Optimization reference - Windows Deployment | Microsoft Docs](waas-delivery-optimization-reference.md).

 ### Delivery Optimization is a Hybrid P2P Platform